-We currently rely on exclusive agreements with country-specific distributors for the sale of Microcyn-based products in Europe in Italy, Netherlands, Germany, Czech Republic, Sweden, Finland and Denmark.
+We currently rely on exclusive agreements with country-specific distributors for the sale of Microcyn-based products in Europe, including in Italy, the Netherlands, Germany, Czech Republic, Sweden, Finland and Denmark.

 In Mexico, we market our products through our established distribution network and direct sales organization.
-We have a dedicated contract sales force, including salespeople, nurses and clinical support staff responsible for selling Microcyn to private and public hospitals and to retail pharmacies.
+We have a dedicated contract sales force, including salespeople, nurses and clinical support staff, responsible for selling Microcyn to private and public hospitals and to retail pharmacies.
+Our dedicated sales force involving over 30 people in Mexico is focused on the wound care and dermatology markets.
+We have also launched a dermatology product, designed to treat acne.